revaturelabs/interviewquestions/Java.md

 ---

-36. Do you know about any concurrent collections?
+23. Do you know about any concurrent collections?

 <details><summary><b> Show Answer</b></summary>

 <blockquote>

-ConcurrentHashMap, CopyOnWriteArrayList, ConcurrentLinkedQueue, BlockingQueue, and ConcurrentSkipListMap these are some of the examples of thread safe collections.
+ConcurrentHashMap, CopyOnWriteArrayList, ConcurrentLinkedQueue, BlockingQueue, and ConcurrentSkipListMap these are some of the examples of concurrent collections.

 </blockquote>